bmatusiak/c9pm/README.md

 Naming convention for packages: `<name>-<version>`:

-* `install.sh`: bash script to download the tarball, clone the git repo, compile and install the package in the user environment
+* `install.sh`: bash script to download the tarball or clone the git repo, compile and install.
+Does whatever it takes to setup the package in the user's environment.
 * `package.json`: a description of the package:
   * `name`: Package name
   * `version`: Package version